Probing the Quantum Nature of Gravity through Classical Diffusion: Dynamics of two masses interacting via classical gravity

-which are the elements of a manifestly real symmetric matrix, but otherwise completely general.
-Note that all hybrid classical-quantum models of gravity proposed in the literature~\cite{tilloy2016sourcing,tilloy2018ghirardi,kafri2014classical,oppenheim2023postquantum}, with the exception of those which violate translational covariance~\cite{bahrami2014role,di2023linear}, reduce to Eq.~\eqref{ME_main} in the appropriate limits~\cite{layton2023weak} and experimental regimes, albeit with different values for the entries of $\gamma$ (c.f.~\cite{gaona2021gravitational})~\footnote{ Appendices~\ref{APP_C} and~\ref{APP_D} contain further analysis on symmetries and the relation between Eq.~\eqref{ME_main} and those in the literature.}.
+Note that most hybrid classical-quantum models of gravity proposed in the literature~\cite{tilloy2016sourcing,tilloy2018ghirardi,kafri2014classical,oppenheim2023postquantum}, with the exception of those which violate Galilei covariance~\cite{bahrami2014role,di2023linear}, reduce to Eq.~\eqref{ME_main} in the appropriate limits~\cite{layton2023weak} and experimental regimes, albeit with different values for the entries of $\gamma$ (c.f.~\cite{gaona2021gravitational}).
+Appendix~\ref{APP_D} contain further discussion on the relation between Eq.~\eqref{ME_main} and those known in the literature.